Adam Joan Movie Review: A Fine Thriller That Is High On Emotional Quotient!

 The director in him takes his own time to set the pace of the film in the first half and that might give a lagging feel to the audiences.
 But still, such a slow build up is quite necessary for the film, to score high on the emotional sequences.

-Importantly, the biggest challenge for the director was to keep the audience thrilled and he has been able to hold the audiences tight with a taut narration.
+Importantly, the biggest challenge for the director was to keep the audiences thrilled and he has been able to hold the audiences tight with a taut narration.

 Yes, at times the film moves in a predictable manner, which is a negative but Jinu Abraham pull the film back on track, at the right time.
-Even the sequences, which had the chances to go down as cliched have gained life with the smart making style of Jinu Abraham.
+Even the sequences, which had the chances to go down as cliched ones have gained a new lease of life with the smart making style of Jinu Abraham.

 DOP - Jithu Damodar